 - In the case of death, payment for an employee's unused accrued annual leave shall be made to the employee's estate or designated beneficiary.

-- An employee who transfers to another System institution or technology center or another state agency shall not be paid for his or her accrued but unused annual leave.
+- An employee who transfers to another system institution or technology center or another state agency shall not be paid for his or her accrued but unused annual leave.
 Rather, all unused annual leave shall be transferred to the other institution or technology center or state agency.
-(In accordance with TBR Policy No. 5:01:01:06).
+(In accordance with TBR policy number 5:01:01:06).

 Should there be a conflict between this policy and TBR policy or guidelines then the TBR policy or guideline will supersede.